UOS-COM-6018/introduction-to-conda-for-data-scientists/_episodes/01-getting-started-with-conda.md

 teaching: 15
 exercises: 5
 questions:
+- "What is a package?"
+- "What is a dependency?"
+- "What is an environment?"
 - "What is Conda?"
 - "Why should I use a package and environment management system as part of my research workflow?"
 - "Why use Conda ?"
+- "What's inside a Conda package?"
 objectives:
 - "Understand why you should use a package and environment management system as part of your (data) science workflow."